Morita theory and singularity categories: Local finite presentation and dependence on normalization

-We will say that $S$ is $c$\emph{-regular} if the coefficient ring $S_*$ is a regular Noetherian ring.
 This is a rather strong condition and implies $g$-regularity provided $k$ is finitely generated over $S_*$.
-In fact, if $S$ is $c$-regular and $N$ is an $S$-module then $N$ is small if and only if $N_*$ is finitely generated over $S_*$ (see \cite{JohnNotes}*{Lemma~10.2} for a proof).
+In fact, if $S$ is coefficient-regular and $N$ is an $S$-module then $N$ is small if and only if $N$ is coefficient-finitely generated, i.e.\ $N_*$ is finitely generated over $S_*$ (see \cite{JohnNotes}*{Lemma~10.2} for a proof).